tonylepage/TelegramBot/README.md

-# Getting Started #
+# About #

-These steps will get this sample application running for you using DigitalOcean.
+This simple app will run a telegram bot in an App Container on Digital Ocean but you can run on any app platform that supports docker.
+I use this bot for day trading, to send trading signals to myself.

-## Deploying the App ##
+## Deploying the App on Digital Ocean ##

 Click this button to deploy the app to the DigitalOcean App Platform.